xaviergenelin/Confidence-Interval-Analysis/README.md

-The goal of the project was to estimate the probability of success, p, from a Binomial random rasmple and compare different interval procedures that attempt to catpure p.
+The goal of the project was to estimate the probability of success, p, from a Binomial random sample and compare different interval procedures that attempt to catpure p.
 The following methods were used in this project:
 * Wald Interval
 * Adjusted Wald Interval
 * Clopper-Pearson (exact) Interval